PatatalouiS/ScrabbleSolver/README.md

 script <code>suzetteconnect.sh</code> on another console window.
 After, you can use --suzette-check as you want. run this script from the root ofthe project with :
 <pre>$ sh suzetteconnect.sh</pre>

+This script is going to ask you a password for authenticate you at UCBL.
+This password will be send to you via @-Mail.

 <h4>⚠️ Warning</h4> The <code>--jokers</code> option and the <code>--suzette-check</code> option are not compatible together.
 Indeed, The Suzette Server can't play with jokers actually.
 You will be prompt by the software if you put these two options together.

 <h2>Run</h2>